c2platform/ansible-collection-core/roles/rest/README.md

 # Ansible Role rest

-A simple Ansible Role that allows to interact with webservices using Ansible module [ansible.builtin.uri](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html).
-This role allows you to basically use [ansible.builtin.uri](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html) by providing a dict `rest_resources` which is used to configure groups of REST requests.
+A simple Ansible Role for interacting with webservices using Ansible module [ansible.builtin.uri](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html).
+This role allows you to basically use [ansible.builtin.uri](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html) by providing a dict `rest_resources` which is used to configure groups of webservices requests.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->